 As the owner of Advanced RehabTrust for the last 11 years, I can honestly say Jacque is and has been one of the biggest reasons for our success and the impact we make providing in-home healthcare services.
 It is an honor and a privilege to work alongside her.
 This week Jacque and I will be presenting a class on safe and effective use of walkers and canes at Lewisville Estates.
 Jacque from Advanced RehabTrust Home Health(on the right) and Tina from Home Helpers(on the left) help with a progressive dinner.
 Jacque works tirelessly on behalf of our community, the seniors and family members who are the bedrock of life in North Texas.

 When someone is diagnosed with COPD, the only thing certain is that life is probably going to change.
 The disabling features of the disease affect every area of a patient’s life, including the ability to work and enjoy social activities.
 If you’re a friend, family member or caretaker of someone with COPD, recognizing the extent of the limitations imposed by the disease, and knowing what you can do to help, are invaluable tools to have in your COPD toolkit.

-According to Centers for Disease Control and Prevention, chronic obstructive pulmonary disease (COPD) is the third leading cause of death in the United States.
+According to the Centers for Disease Control and Prevention, chronic obstructive pulmonary disease (COPD) is the third-leading cause of death in the United States.

 COPD is a preventable and treatable disease that is characterized by persistent, progressive airflow limitation often associated with chronic inflammatory response.

-If you have patients that suffer from COPD who would benefit from one to one coaching and help on ways to have a the best possible quality of life, please give us a call at 940-384-0393 and let us help them.
+If you have patients who suffer from COPD who would benefit from one-on-one coaching and help on ways to have the best possible quality of life, please give us a call at 940-384-0393 and let us help them.